Video shows cafeteria monitor allegedly force 9-year-old to eat from trash - NewsBreak

 “What we see is a student finish with her lunch … again, a student finish with her lunch and she goes to throw the lunch away like hundreds and thousands of students across the country do every day,” said Jared Klebanow, one of the attorneys for the girl’s family.

 The surveillance video was taken last November from the cafeteria of Palm Elementary School.
-The school district blurred students’ faces before releasing the footage.‘Follow your dreams’: Oldest F-16 pilot bids farewell to the skies
+The school district blurred students’ faces before releasing the footage.Boy, 7, falls asleep on school bus, wakes up in bus barn alone

 The total video was 34-minutes long, but only a few moments are relevant to the incident.